 On clicking Datashare Policy tab, List of all previously created Datashare Policies are displayed.

-The steps and features are same for both Authentication and Datashare Policy.
+Note: The steps and features are same for both Authentication and Datashare Policy.

 Policies can have the following status - Draft, Activated or Deactivated.

 Only Draft or Activated row items are clickable which navigates to View Authentication Policy details.